How to Upload an SSH Public Key to an Existing Droplet

 [email protected]'s password:

-After entering the password, it copies your key, and you can log in without a password.
+After you enter the password, it copies your key, and you can log in without a password.

-If you do not have password-based SSH access available, you have to add your public key to the remote server manually.
+If you do not have password-based SSH access available, you must add your public key to the remote server manually.

 On your local machine, output the contents of your public key.